SURVEY: GIVE US AN UPDATE

 To help us monitor needs and share best practice, we ask for you to complete this very short survey about how your business is preparing for the solar eclipses of 2023 and 2024.
 We will share the results with all participants and use the information to help plan our community's response.

 Fredericksburg will be in the direct path of the total eclipse on April 8, 2024.
 There will not be another solar eclipse, visible within the continental United States, until 2044.

-NASA will livestream coverage of both eclipses from Fredericksburg.
 NASA's livestream of the 2017 total solar eclipse received millions of views.
 A University of Michigan study revealed that 215 million American adults watched that total solar eclipse either digitally or in person, eclipsing (pun intended) the 111 million viewers of that year's Super Bowl.

 We know that communities that were in the path of the last total solar eclipse to pass over the US in 2017 received significant numbers of visitors to view the event, creating both opportunities and challenges for local businesses.